This article is written by medical professional Dr. Alice Byram, whom you can read more about at the end of the article.

-Iron deficiency anaemia is a condition, where you have a low amount of red blood cells or not enough haemoglobin in the blood.
+Iron deficiency anemia is a condition, where you have a low amount of red blood cells or not enough haemoglobin in the blood.
 Haemoglobin is a protein, which gives the blood its red color and helps the red blood cells to carry oxygen throughout the body.

 You may have several symptoms and not realised that they are linked, and caused by iron deficiency anaemia:

 - Sores around your mouth

 - Dizziness or lightheadedness

 - Cold hands and feet